 Tina's Story

 Tina joined Watsi on September 19th, 2016.
-Six years ago, Tina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tina's most recent donation traveled 8,500 miles to support Ann, a determined and resilient 16-year-old student from Kenya, to fund surgery to heal her hand.
+Seven years ago, Tina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tina's most recent donation traveled 8,200 miles to support Ernesto, a 67-year-old widower from Philippines, to fund corrective surgery.

 Impact